PrecisionMechatronicsLab/PneuSoRD/README.md

 The driver allows for the control of up to 31 valves for use in a multitude of applications.
 The number of sensor inputs is limited according the maximum number of analog inputs of myRIO.
 Consequently, 8 sensors input headers can be used to perform independent feedback control on 8 chambers.
 Note that more chambers can be actuated if they are allowed to share the same pressure values.
 An electrical PWM is used to drivethe proportional valves through a buck converter, which produces the required DC voltage.
 Where as a pneumatic PWM is produces by switching on and off the supply to the On/Off valves to produce the required driving signal.
 The PneuSoRD has two power inputs each of which can supply an operating voltage 7-25V.
 Two inputs were chosen to maximise the range or valves that could be driven.
 The primary input is used to power the 5V regulator and is required for the board's protection functionality.
 Whilst the secondary input is only required if a second voltage level is needed.

+**NOTE:** rev. 0.2 boards (unmarked revision) require the primary voltage input to be 7-12V.
+The secondary input can be used 7-25V.

 As seen in the image below, the driver interfaces with the myRIO via the two IDC connectors on the left hand side of the myRIO.
 <p align="center">
 	<img src="https://github.com/PrecisionMechatronicsLab/PneuSoRD/blob/main/figures/MyRIOSideView.png" alt="MyRIO Side View" width="600">